MestoloPomello/spherical-video-player/README.md

 ---

 # Instructions
-- **Video**: for size reasons, the used video isn't part of the repository.
-Download it from the source (i tested with 1440p): [London Park Ducks](https://vimeo.com/215985064) and put it as `/resources/video/london_park.mp4`.
+- **Resources**: for size reasons, the used video and audios aren't part of the repository.
+Download them from this [Drive folder](https://drive.google.com/drive/folders/1tNWFZLX-UxAmRP5MhseNhcDPRBL5kpvW?usp=sharing) and put the content in `/resources/`.

 ---